JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_18.md

 Ashem Vohû: Holiness is the best of all good . . . .

-I confess myself a worshipper of Mazda, a follower of Zarathu_s_tra, one who hates the Daêvas and obeys the laws of Ahura;
+I confess myself a worshipper of Mazda, a follower of Zarathu<i>s</i>tra, one who hates the Daêvas and obeys the laws of Ahura;

 For sacrifice, prayer, propitiation, and glorification unto \[Hâvani\], the holy and master of holiness . . . .